 When considering the size and weight of a bed frame and mattress, many automatically assume the cost will be high, and automatically look to throw the bed out without weighing up the costs.
 When a removals company look to ship their customer’s items overseas, they look to use a whole container to store all the items in.

-“Often clients will ship a bed frame and buy new mattresses upon arrival at their destination, which they may well sleep on until the consignment, including the bed frame, arrives.
+However, some beds, and particularly mattresses, are significantly expensive so that the cost of shipping does make financial sense.
+Some people choose to only ship the bed frame and to buy new mattresses upon arrival at their destination, which they may well sleep on until the consignment, including the bed frame, arrives.

-Robinsons aim to offer their full support and advice to clients looking to ship their personal belongings abroad.
-Summerscales adds that clients should compile a list of personal belongings they wish to take abroad, and weigh up the pros and cons of adding a bed to the removals list.
+The best way forward is to compile a list of personal belongings you wish to take abroad, and weigh up the pros and cons of adding a bed to your removal list.

 But before you make your final decision, bear in mind that shapes and styles of beds may vary from each country and you may often find that you won’t be able to find what you need abroad.
 Bed sizes do vary as well, so it is important to check bedding sizes, as a king size bed in the UK may not be called the same thing in your destination country.